IsabellaPodavini/top_spotify_songs_2023/README.md

 In the project directory, you can run:

-- "project.ipynb" ->  Contains all the cleaning part of the dataset and exploratory data analysis
+- project.ipynb ->  Contains all the cleaning part of the dataset and exploratory data analysis

-- "modeling.ipynb" -> Contains the data modeling part
+- modeling.ipynb -> Contains the data modeling part

-- "streamlit_file.py" -> The project is built using streamlit that runs the presentation in local mode.
+- streamlit_file.py -> The project is built using streamlit that runs the presentation in local mode.
 Open http://localhost:8501/ to view it in the browser.

 Author: Isabella Podavini